kamekun/kamekun/README.md

 ### Hi there 👋

-👯 I'm looking for a Senior developer position, or a full-stack position with a focus on backend, I'm open to trying new technologies but I'm experienced in PHP.
+👯 I'm looking for a Senior developer position, or a full-stack position with main focus on backend side, I'm open to trying new technologies but I'm experienced in PHP / Dart.
 I would love to share my knowledge, potentially in a technical role!

 Why you should hire me?
 Because I'm not just a developer, I'm a wizard.
 I can turn coffee  into code, deadlines into deliveries, problems into solutions and bugs into features.